apify/apify-docs-v2/sources/platform/actors/development/index.md

 # Development

+**Read about the technical part of building Apify actors.
+Learn to define actor inputs, build new versions, persist actor state, and choose base Docker images.**

+---

 In this section, you can find documentation on creating your own actors using the Apify platform.

 **If you're interested in building paid actors, contact [community@apify.com](mailto:community@apify.com) to receive the guide.**